Zelenskyy says Ukrainian special military units in Kherson

 In a video address hours after Russia said it had completed withdrawing troops from the strategically key city, President Volodymyr Zelenskyy said: “As of now, our defenders are approaching the city.
 In quite a bit, we are going to enter.
 But special units are already in the city.”

-MYKOLAIV, Ukraine (AP) — Russia relinquished its final foothold in a major city in southern Ukraine on Friday, clearing the way for victorious Ukrainian forces to reclaim the country’s only Russian-held provincial capital that could act as a springboard for further advances into occupied territory.
+Russia relinquished its final foothold in the major city, one of the first to be captured in the war that began Feb.
+24. The withdrawal could act as a springboard for further advances into occupied territory.

 Russia’s Defense Ministry said its troops finished withdrawing from the western bank of the river that divides Ukraine’s Kherson region at 5 a.m.
 The area they left included the city of Kherson, the only provincial capital Russia had captured during its nearly nine-month invasion of Ukraine.